“The intention behind why a trade mark is filed is important in determining whether the application is valid.”- Barry Meskin

-A trademark is the face of a business.
+A trade mark is the face of a business.
 It directs customers back to the source of the quality of the goods or services.
-A successful trademark comes to embody the quality of the goods or services provided by the business, building brand loyalty and reputation.
-To stand out from the crowd you need a strong and distinctive trademark and so, how to trademark your brand?
-You need a trademark application professionally prepared by an Australian trademark attorney or lawyer, such as one of our trademark attorneys in Sydney or Melbourne.
+A successful trade mark comes to embody the quality of the goods or services provided by the business, building brand loyalty and reputation.
+To stand out from the crowd, you need a strong and distinctive trade mark; thus, you need to know how to trade mark your brand.

 - Distinguishes your products or services in the marketplace; and

 - Conveys the marketing message you want your clients or customers to hear.

 In choosing a branding strategy, you should consider both what conveys your message in the marketplace together with what can distinguish your brand from others in the marketplace.

 Trade marks cannot attempt to take the language that other traders might want to use legitimately to describe a quality or characteristic of their own goods or services.
 Therefore, great trade marks either include:

 - Totally original words, images or combinations; or